When to plant Mint in Toombs County, GA

 Toombs County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 7 and first fall frost is November 22.

-Toombs County County sits in USDA Zone 9a.
+Toombs County sits in USDA Zone 9a.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Toombs County County's climate?
+Can Mint grow in Toombs County's climate?

 Your Toombs County Garden Planner — Free